janagoetze/simulerror/README.md

 This code provides functionality to simulate the speech error patterns that were investigated in

-> STRÖMBERGSSON, S., GÖTZE, J., EDLUND, J., & NILSSON BJÖRKENSTAM, K. (to appear).
+> STRÖMBERGSSON, S., GÖTZE, J., EDLUND, J., & NILSSON BJÖRKENSTAM, K. (2021).
 Simulating speech error patterns across languages and different datasets.
-Language and Speech.
+Language and Speech. https://doi.org/10.1177%2F0023830920987268

  It also includes some of the complexity measures that were used for quantifying error impact.